Daniel-Mietchen/ideas/sustainability/activism.md

 # About

-This file collects resources related to activism.
+This file collects resources related to activism, particular around climate action, climate justice and sustainability in general.

 # Resources